arcadiaz/5828_FSE/homework1.md

 3. List and briefly describe the four essential difficulties of developing software systems that Brooks identifies.
 Provide additional examples of each type of the four essential difficulties.

 * **Complexity**: Software entities are very complex in nature because "no two parts are alike".
-They have many states and elements, and as the software grows, the number of parts and states will grow with it.
+They have many parts and states, and as the software grows, the number of parts and states will grow with it.
 One example of complexity is that a simple program can have millions of states base on the input it receives.

 * **Conformity**: Software must conform with arbitrary rules that used by other institutions or systems.
 For example, a software for calculating taxes must conform with tax laws in different states and countries.

 * **Changeability**: Softwares are constantly pressured to change.
 This is because changing a software is relatively easy, and software’s long lifecycle requires it to change to work with the new technologies.
-For example, when VR headsets release in the market, software can to be changed to work with them.
+For example, when new VR headsets release in the market, games can to be changed to work with them.

 * **Invisibility**: Softwares are intangible and unvisualizable.
 It is very difficult to use simple diagrams to represent software systems.
 For example, UML has many different types of diagrams but it is still hard to diagram software systems.